cortex-lab/phy/design/merge-view-workflow.md

 row.

-In Merge mode, the presentation order delivered to scientific views is always the Merge View row order followed by the Similarity View selection order.
+In Merge mode, the presentation order delivered to scientific views is always the Merge View row order followed by selected Similarity View rows in visible table order.
 Adding, removing, or reordering rows may therefore reassign positional colors and redraw order-dependent scientific views.